pointless-lang/pointless/examples/first-digit/first-digit.md

 ## Calculating Frequencies

-Let's take a moment and refactor our code into pipeline syntax using the `|` operator and `arg` keyword.
+Let's take a moment and refactor our code using the pipe `|` operator and `arg` keyword.

 ```ptls --no-eval
 cities.population[0] | chars(Str.of(arg))[0]
 ```

-We'll tweak this code to use the mapping pipeline operator `$` to get the first digit for every population value in the list, rather than just the first population.
+We'll tweak this code to use the map operator `$` to get the first digit for every population value in the list, rather than just the first population.

 ```ptls --max-height 200
 cities.population $ chars(Str.of(arg))[0]